Candide: Creation

-Born François-Marie Arouet, Voltaire (1694–1778), by the time of the Lisbon earthquake, was already a well-established author, known for his satirical wit.
-He had been made a member of the Académie Française in 1746.
-He was a deist, a strong proponent of religious freedom, and a critic of tyrannical governments.
+By the time of the Lisbon earthquake, Voltaire was already a well-established author.
 Candide became part of his large, diverse body of philosophical, political, and artistic works expressing these views.
-More specifically, it was a model for the eighteenth- and early nineteenth-century novels called the contes philosophiques.
-This genre, of which Voltaire was one of the founders, included previous works of his such as Zadig and Micromegas.
+It became a model for the eighteenth- and early nineteenth-century novels called the contes philosophiques.
+This genre included previous works of his such as Zadig and Micromegas.

-It is unknown exactly when Voltaire wrote Candide, but scholars estimate that it was primarily composed in late 1758 and begun as early as 1757.
+It is unknown exactly when Voltaire wrote Candide.
+Scholars estimate that it was primarily composed in late 1758 and begun as early as 1757.
 Voltaire is believed to have written a portion of it while living at Les Délices near Geneva and also while visiting Charles Théodore, the Elector-Palatinate, at Schwetzingen for three weeks in the summer of 1758.
-Despite solid evidence for these claims, a popular legend persists that Voltaire wrote Candide in three days.
-This idea is probably based on a misreading of the 1885 work La Vie intime de Voltaire aux Délices et à Ferney by Lucien Perey (real name: Clara Adèle Luce Herpin) and Gaston Maugras.
-The evidence indicates strongly that Voltaire did not rush or improvise Candide, but worked on it over a significant period of time, possibly even a whole year.
-Candide is mature and carefully developed, not impromptu, as the intentionally choppy plot and the aforementioned myth might suggest.
+Despite solid evidence for these claims, a popular legend persists that he wrote Candide in three days.
+This idea is probably based on a misreading of the 1885 work La Vie intime de Voltaire aux Délices et à Ferney by Lucien Pereyand Gaston Maugras.

-There is only one extant manuscript of Candide that was written before the work's 1759 publication; it was discovered in 1956 by Wade and since named the La Vallière Manuscript.
+There is only one extant manuscript of Candide that was written before the work's 1759 publication, discovered in 1956 by Wade and since named the La Vallière Manuscript.
 It is believed to have been sent, chapter by chapter, by Voltaire to the Duke and Duchess La Vallière in the autumn of 1758.
 The manuscript was sold to the Bibliothèque de l'Arsenal in the late eighteenth century, where it remained undiscovered for almost two hundred years.
 The La Vallière Manuscript, the most original and authentic of all surviving copies of Candide, was probably dictated by Voltaire to his secretary, Jean-Louis Wagnière, then edited directly.
-In addition to this manuscript, there is believed to have been another, one copied by Wagnière for the Elector Charles-Théodore, who hosted Voltaire during the summer of 1758.
+In addition to this manuscript, there is believed to have been another one, copied by Wagnière for the Elector Charles-Théodore, who hosted Voltaire during the summer of 1758.
 The existence of this copy was first postulated by Norman L. Torrey in 1929.
 If it exists, it remains undiscovered.